python/devguide/buildworker.rst

 which privilege matters.
 There was no final consensus, but the information is useful as a point of reference.

 Third-party buildbots are only used for testing fixes.
-None of those buildbots,or systems that they run on are utilised to produce any CPython release materials.
+None of those buildbots nor the system that they run on are utilised to produce any CPython release materials.

 .. [#] If the buildbot is going to do Framework builds, it is better to
        use the Apple-shipped Python so as to avoid any chance of the buildbot